Amoeba Cleansing Syndrome

-The producer of the "Amoeba" album was Dallas Austin, who arranged for funk rock band Fishbone to be the backing band.
+The producer of the Amoeba album was Dallas Austin, who arranged for funk rock band Fishbone to be the backing band.
 Dallas's company FreeWorld Records acquired the rights to release the album.
 FreeWorld Records released two different promotional EPs for radio with a selection of songs from the album.
 FreeWorld Records went out of business before "Amoeba Cleansing Syndrome" was set to be released.
-In 2002 the album was official distributed personally through Joi for official purchase on digital format or CD through her Official online website.
+In 2002, the album was made available for purchase on CD or digital format via Joi's official website.

 In The New Rolling Stone Album Guide (2004), Rolling Stone journalist Jon Caramanica calls the album both "sensational" and "bizarre".